Aiko-IT-Systems/DisCatSharp/README.md

 # Why NextGen?
 The way how DSP is working and the maintainer..
 I don't like it.
 I decided to maintain an own version of it.

+# Goal
+We want this Lib always up-to-date.
+So the API version is always the newest, in the actual case `v9`.

 # Installing
 You can install the library from following source: